rodaabdulkadir/exploratory-data-analysis---customer-loans-in-finance375/README.md

 ## Description

-This project focuses on analyzing loan payment data to derive insights into customer payment behavior and potential risks.
-The project includes data preprocessing, exploratory data analysis, and visualization of key indicators related to loan status, recovery percentages, and potential losses.
+This project focuses on analysing loan payment data to derive insights into customer payment behaviour and potential risks.
+The project includes data preprocessing, exploratory data analysis, and visualisation of key indicators related to loan status, recovery percentages, and potential losses.

 The main goals of the project are:
-- Identify indicators that may suggest a customer is unable to pay the loan.
+1.Identify indicators that may suggest a customer is unable to pay the loan.
-- Analyze loan grades, purposes, and home ownership as potential factors affecting loan repayment.
+2.Analyse loan grades, purposes, and home ownership as potential factors affecting loan repayment.
-- Visualize and understand the distribution of loan statuses and recovery percentages.
+3.Visualise and understand the distribution of loan statuses and recovery percentages.

 Throughout the project, various Python scripts have been developed to perform data transformation, correlation analysis, and payments analysis.
+These scripts assist in uncovering patterns, trends, and potential risks within the loan payment dataset, aiding in informed decision-making for the lending institution.

 ## Installation